Academic Learning Centre

 The ALC is also concerned with encouraging mature learners, whose educational experiences and opportunities in their earlier years may have been limited, to consider returning to education by promoting the various access routes available to them and providing both the Pre-University Programme (PUP) and the Foundation Certificate for Mature Learners considering embarking on third level education.
 These programmes are delivered on a part-time basis to facilitate those who wish to sample university-level education but who are in employment, and/or have families and other care responsibilities.

-The ALC here is located in room P204 and is available on Mondays from 10am-5pm.
+- The ALC Thurles is located in room P204 and is available on Mondays from 10am-5pm.
 Email Ilona.Costelloe@mic.ul.ie to make an appointment.

-Gaeilge support is also available on the Thurles campus in room P203 on Mondays from 10am-4pm.
-Email Emily.A.Rennison@mic.ul.ie to make an appointment.
+- Gaeilge Support Thurles is also available in room P203 on Mondays from 10am-4pm.
+Email Nora.NiBheaglaoich@mic.ul.ie to make an appointment.

 All First Year Liberal Arts (BA) students take the Foundation Studies course, which aims to equip students with basic literacy and computing skills.